 I run a model fund at Ken Kam's Marketocracy, where they do capital management using the best member mutual fund track records with extensive tabulations of alpha, beta, R-squared, and many other fund management evaluations.
 Marketocracy Capital Management offers SMA (Separately Managed Accounts) through FOLIOfn Institutional ($100,000 minimum accounts) set up to track the top 15 or so long-term track records (many 12 years plus) of the 30000 or so active members that run models at their site.
 My fund is one of those top models available for SMAs.
 My SMA investment fund now has a first year performance with double digit alpha.
 You can see the fund's performance chart at marketocracy.com (the Turtle Fund - symbol BPMF) and there is one in my profile over at TalkMarkets.

 My fund methodology is high diversification, usually running around 40-60 stocks from many different sectors.
 I rarely weight any position much over 5%.
 I began at Marketocracy developing an analysis method I've labeled The Fractal Base Flow Model.
 I've been experimenting with variations of my basic methodology with 4 other funds and a 5th where I try new things.
 With my first and main model fund BPMF (Bruce Pile's Mutual Fund) I did my basic method for the first 7 years or so with an alpha over 30, then strayed a little into other analysis methods that did not work as well.
-The last couple years I have been making my model strictly a one method fund again as I am convinced I'm not going to find a better analysis method.
+For the SMA, I am using the methods proven to work well.

 Marketocracy is a new way of investing that solves a lot of the problems in the industry.
 Most hedge funds are dangerous.
 The sad result of all this danger is that most hedge funds fail.
 The average life of a hedge fund that makes it past the first year is just 5 years.
-More than two thirds of all hedge funds that ever existed are now dead.
+More than two thirds of all hedge funds that ever existed are now gone.
 There is the fund of funds option, but the high turnover means that even they must select an all new portfolio of funds about every 5 years.
-This makes selecting proven long-term performers virtually impossible.
+They are complex with large fees.

 Imagine a place where you could go to sign up for an account where you could review track records and styles and risk levels of not just one guy, but up to 15 or so, and check on your account signup form how you want to spread your money among these guys.
 And imagine that all these managers have had to compile top ranked hedge fund performance levels for up to 15 years under the safety level of SEC rules for mutual funds.
 And imagine you could get all this at roughly cost of a mutual fund.
-It would be like opening an account and checking the names of Peter Lynch, Warren Buffett, and all your favorite hedge fund managers to gang tackle your investment objectives.
-And as in any team sport, if one guy hits a cold streak, the others will carry him.
-No dependence on one manager.
+It would be like opening an account and checking the names of Peter Lynch, Warren Buffett, or all your favorite hedge fund managers to gang tackle your investment objectives.

 Well there is such a place - Marketocracy Capital Management.
-Here, thousands of people from all walks of life, from retired and active fund managers to ordinary individual investors, compete online with virtual funds.
-If your track record qualifies, you can open a GIPS account for real money tracking of your model fund and have client accounts track your model.
-My fund is one of those, ticker BPMF.
-FOLIOfn Institutional can open a client SMA where you can pick and choose from the best of the best long-term performers.
-To look into this:
+Here, thousands of people from all walks of life, compete online with virtual funds.
+If your track record qualifies, you can open a GIPS account for real customer money tracking of your model fund.

 M. Kevin Flynn has held the Chartered Financial Analyst designation since 1992.
 He is the President of Avalon Asset Management Company, a Registered Investment Adviser, and has worked in the investment industry since 1983.